HunterSherms/ktorio.github.io/servers/features/metrics-micrometer.md

 ### Meter Binders

-Micrometer provides some low level metrics.
+Micrometer provides some low level server and JVM metrics.
 These are provided via `MeterBinder`s.
-By default this feature installs a list of Metrics but you can add your own or provide an empty list if you don't want to install this feature install any `MeterBinder`.
+Micrometer installs a small list of Metrics by default, and provides many additional metrics that can be added like so.
+Provide an empty list if you don't want to install any metrics.
+`MeterBinder`.

 ```kotlin